-Both the Master’s and Doctoral degree programs are offered in the unique environment of the Texas Medical Center, the most concentrated area of biomedical and healthcare expertise, knowledge and skills on the planet.
+Both the Master’s and Doctoral degree programs are offered in the unique environment of the Texas Medical Center, the most concentrated area of biomedical and healthcare expertise, knowledge and skills in the world.
 There are outstanding opportunities for students to be involved in informatics applied to health care and biomedical research in the many UTHealth clinical and research components and the more than fifty other healthcare related entities in the surrounding Texas Medical Center.
 Students interact with highly qualified and experienced faculty active in research and developing solutions for a wide array of biomedical informatics problems.
-Through research consortia and centers, such as the National Center for Cognitive Informatics and Decision-Making in Healthcare, Gulf Coast Regional Extension Center for Health IT, Gulf Coast Consortia for Quantitative Biomedical Sciences, Center for Clinical and Translational Sciences, the Institute for Molecular Medicine for the Prevention of Human Diseases, and NASA/Johnson Space Center, students will interact with the best and brightest on the frontiers of human experience.
-As a Master’s degree student, the student will learn to apply the most advanced understanding of healthcare and biomedical knowledge to improve biomedical discovery and the delivery of healthcare.
-Doctoral students will work with leading researchers in a broad array of biomedical informatics areas to advance the discipline and open up new areas such as translational informatics inquiry for future generations.
+Through research consortia and centers, such as the National Center for Cognitive Informatics and Decision-Making in Healthcare, Gulf Coast Regional Extension Center for Health IT, Gulf Coast Consortia for Quantitative Biomedical Sciences, Center for Computational Biomedicine, Center for Clinical and Translational Sciences, the Institute for Molecular Medicine for the Prevention of Human Diseases, and NASA/Johnson Space Center, students will interact with the best and brightest on the frontiers of human experience.
+As a Master’s degree student, the student will learn to apply the most advanced understanding of biomedical informatics and health information technology to improve biomedical discovery and the delivery of healthcare.
+Doctoral students will work with leading researchers in a broad array of biomedical informatics areas to create new knowledge, advance the discipline, and open up new areas such as translational informatics and big health data analytics for future generations.

-Students and faculty in our programs come from numerous health professions, basic sciences, biomedical sciences, social sciences, cognitive sciences, engineering, bioengineering, and computer science backgrounds.
+Students and faculty in our programs come from numerous health professions, basic sciences, biomedical sciences, computer science, engineering, biomedical engineering, healthcare management, cognitive science, and social sciences.
 The “transdisciplinary” nature of the School's educational and research programs makes them unique and rewarding, and results in breakthrough discoveries.
-School faculty and students are involved in making groundbreaking contributions to healthcare, biomedical discovery and educational research.
-This includes inventing and evaluating new ways to capture, store, access, and evaluate healthcare and biomedical research knowledge and information.
-SBMI is exploring the relationships between brain function and structure, improving biosecurity, supporting public health, inventing new methods and tools for social interaction, understanding human-computer interaction, and changing space medicine.
+School faculty and students are involved in making groundbreaking contributions to healthcare delivery and biomedical discovery.
+This includes inventing and evaluating new ways to capture, store, integrate, access, display, utilize, and evaluate healthcare and biomedical data, information, and knowledge.
+SBMI is exploring the relationships between genomics and clinical practice, developing big health data analytics for healthcare quality and safety, developing futuristic functions and modules for electronic health records systems, discovering new functions of existing drugs and monitoring and detecting adverse events of new drugs through data mining of electronic health records and medical literature, using health data to improve healthcare management, developing mobile platforms to deliver health information to remote areas, inventing new methods and tools of social interaction to promote health prevention and public health, and.
 SBMI is also innovative in the use of educational research and technology, revolutionizing how to design and implement online educational and learning environments for both biomedical scientists and healthcare professionals.